GuoBioinfoLab/ImmuCellAI-2.0/README.md

 pip install immucellai2

 # Usage
-ImmuCellAI 2.0 expects a TPM matrix as input and can be implemented with only one line of code in Python.
+ImmuCellAI 2.0 expects a TPM matrix as input and can be implemented with only two lines of code in Python.
 ```
 import immucellai2
 reference_data = immucellai2.load_tumor_reference_data()